 If the State Department is saying you shouldn't go, why are you going anyway?

 The most recent message issued for Mexico points out many concerns about which the prudent traveler should be mindful.
 However, the State Department recommends not that visitors should not go, but rather that if they do, they should take appropriate precautions.
 The plans we have put in place significantly exceed the measures recommended by the US Consulate.
-Even though the current statement is a Travel Warning (reflecting higher concern than if it were a Travel Alert), it still stops far short of directing people not to go or, if there, that they should leave.
+Even though the current advisory level for Mexico is to "Exercise Increased Caution," it still stops far short of directing people not to go or, if there, that they should leave.

 Why don't you send students in buses rather than cars?